alanng10/class-lang/Docue/Article/Single/a.md

 Get, set, and call are triggered on any.
 This is enough element to do any ref call.

+Single any allocate is most general.
+Single allocate any with NewOperate and ShareOperate.
+The allocate is not tagged with existence of specific class of any.

 Single does not need operator overloading.
 Single has comp name, same as Class Lang.
 This is enough element to do any trigger.